 After you’ve shopped around, found a cosigner, and estimated costs, it’s time to apply.
 Remember that you can apply and take out a loan for school.
 Remember that you can apply to multiple lenders to see who offers the best rate, but try to apply for private loans within a short period of time.

 Each time you apply for a student loan it can count as an inquiry on your credit.
 Having a lot of inquiries can have a negative, short-term impact on your credit score.
 But if you apply to several lenders within a few weeks, it will be seen as shopping for the best lender and best rates, and may only count as one inquiry.

 Taking Out Student Loans

 College is a significant investment.
-Student loans can help you cover the cost so you can earn a degree and start your career, but it’s important to only borrow what you need.
-By understanding your repayment options, creating a budget, and sticking to a plan, you can take out student loans responsibly and repay them without breaking your budget.
+Student loans can help you cover the cost so you can earn a degree and start your career, but they are paid back with interest so it’s important to only borrow what you need.

 Before you take out a student loan, make sure to carefully review your repayment options and think ahead about how you will pay it back.
 Create a budget and stick to a plan so you can repay your student loans responsibly.

 Now that you’ve learned how to take out student loans, it’s time to learn how to choose the right student loan for you.

 When to Apply for Student Loans: Everything You Need to Know